Lionel Robbins: Collectivism

 Robbins came to dislike collectivism.
 His early interest in Samuel George Hobson and G. D. H. Cole as proponents of guild socialism led him to join the National Guilds League, but did not last beyond 1920, though he continued longer with socialist views.
 He became involved in the socialist calculation debate, taking the side of the Austrian School.

 Honours and awards

 Robbins was appointed a Companion of the Order of the Bath (CB) in the 1944 Birthday Honours.
 He was elected an International Member of the American Philosophical Society in 1955.
 On 16 June 1959 he was created a life peer as Baron Robbins, of Clare Market in the City of Westminster.
 He was elected to the American Academy of Arts and Sciences in 1966.
-In the 1968 New Year Honours he was appointed a Companion of Honour (CH).
+In the 1968 New Year Honours he was appointed a Member of the Order of the Companions of Honour (CH).

 Robbins received an Honorary Doctorate from Heriot-Watt University in 1967.
 The Lionel Robbins Building at the London School of Economics is named after him.
-Since 2009 that building has had on the exterior of it an installation art work, Blue Rain, by the American artist Michael Brown.
+Since 2009 that building has had on the exterior of it an installation artwork, Blue Rain, by the American artist Michael Brown.
 There is also a Lionel Robbins Building at Nottingham Trent University.